libgig 4.5.2.svn8

 template<typename T >

-bool IsEnum (const T &data)
+bool IsEnum (const T &)

 Check whether data is a C/C++ enum type.
 More...